Pavel Bazin

 Implementation

-Before continue further, here is the link to GitHub with jupyter notebook which you can clone and run on your local machine:
+Before going any further, here is the link to GitHub with jupyter notebook which you can clone and run on your local machine:

 It is better to read this article and later look at the code in the notebook.
-I’ll omit some pieces such as imports for brevity.
+I’ll omit some pieces such as imports and helpers for brevity.

 Load Data